danehan/UIRecolorizer/README.md

 # UIRecolorizer
-A simple framework for recolorizing modded user interfaces in Stardew Valley
+A simple framework for recolorizing modded user interfaces in Stardew Valley using content patcher